Felipeceballos12/cs50w-finalproject/README.md

 # Overview

-**Felipex** is an ecommerce inspired by the Zara website in which you can register or log in to search and buy clothes according to your tastes.
+**shopping** is an ecommerce inspired by the Zara website in which you can register or log in to search and buy clothes according to your tastes.

 This website was a great challenge for me, since all the design was done in CSS without using any framework.
 I was able to achieve the design that I wanted and also make the website completely responsive.
 Also, I built the functionality of the shopping cart completely in JavaScript, which is different to anything that we have seen on the course.